domoticz/domoticz/dzVents/documentation/README.md

 ```

 ### data = { ... } (optional)
-The optional data section allows you to define variables that will persist between script runs.
-These variables can get a value in your execute function (e.g. `domoticz.data.previousTemperature = device.temperature`).
-The next time the script is executed this value is again available in your code (e.g. `if (domoticz.data.previousTemperature < 20) then ...`.
-For more info see the section [Persistent data](#Persistent_data). *Note that this functionality is experimental.
-It can be a bit fragile, so don't let your entire domoticz system depend on the current state of these variables.*
+The optional data section allows you to define local variables that will hold their values *between* script runs.
+These variables can get a value in your execute function and the next time the script is executed these variables will have their previous state restored.
+For more information see the section [Persistent data](#Persistent_data).

 ### logging = { ... } (optional)
-The optional logging section allows you to override the global logging setting of dzVents as set in Setup > Settings > Other > EventSystem > dzVents Log Level.
+The optional logging section allows you to override the global logging setting of dzVents as set in *Setup > Settings > Other > EventSystem > dzVents Log Level*.
 This can be handy when you only want this script to have extensive debug logging while the rest of your script executes silently.
 You have these options:

  - **level**: This is the log level you want for this script.
 Can be domoticz.LOG_INFO, domoticz.LOG_MODULE_EXEC_INFO, domoticz.LOG_DEBUG or domoticz.LOG_ERROR
  - **marker**: A string that is prefixed before each log message.
 That way you can easily create a filter in the Domoticz log to see just these messages.